MCC Swim Lessons & Private Lessons

 Purpose: Helps students feel comfortable in the water.

-Level 1 participants learn to: Enter and exit the water safely, submerge nose, mouth and eyes, explore arm and hand movements, alternating and simultaneous leg and arm action on front and back, blow bubbles, bobbing 5 times, open eyes underwater and pick up submerged objects, float on front and back for five seconds, front and back glides with recovery for 2 body lengths, combined arm and leg swim on front and back, follow basic water safety rules and use a life jacket.
+submerge nose, mouth, and eyes, explore arm and hand movements, alternating and simultaneous leg and arm action on front and back, blow bubbles, bobbing, open eyes underwater and pick up submerged objects, float on front and back, front and back glides with recovery, combined arm and leg swim on front and back.
+This level is great for very beginner swimmers and children 5+ with water fear or apprehension

 Level 2: Fundamental Aquatics Skills: Class Max Capacity: 8 participants